-Call the Department of Public Safety at (203)332-5025 or dial from any of the voice over IP phones located throughout the campus to report any suspicious person or activity you may see.
+Call the Department of Public Safety at 203-332-5025 or dial \\ from any of the voice over IP phones located throughout the campus to report any suspicious person or activity you may see.
+You may also use the "Blue Light" intercom stations located throughout the campus to report any suspicious persons or activity you may see.